 Another important fact is the significant location of Kingston University being surrounded by many historical sites, music venues and some of the most important and oldest libraries in the world.
 Kingston is also a great location because it's only few minutes away from central London.

-The positive energy at Kingston University makes it easier to meet people from different disciplines and we are still friends today.
+The positive energy at Kingston University makes it easy to meet people from different disciplines and we are still friends today.
 We used to gather every week to talk about interdisciplinary topics which gave me the imagination to look at my own major from a different perspective.
-Also, I still miss the events organized by the university.
+Also, I still miss the events organised by the university.

 I still visit Kingston University from time to time.
 In March 2017 I performed my own composition, Elegy Cycle, in concert on campus.
 The composition is a collection of elegies dedicated to all humans without distinction.